For a long time, one of my fellow core developers on the Django project has had an email signature which contains the

 Acceptance and approval

 The first important issue is the distinction between acceptance and approval.
 There is an idea in our society today that if you love and accept a person, you must also give total approval of their behaviour.
 Forgive my bluntness, but this idea is just plain wrong!
-You will see counter examples in any parent-child relationship, and indeed in any real friendship.
+You will see many counter examples in any parent-child relationship, and indeed in any real friendship.
 Most importantly for me, the life of Jesus illustrates my ideal.

 Jesus scandalised the religious leaders of his day by his willingness to associate with the ‘sinners’ — tax collectors (national traitors and thieves) and prostitutes.
 (Matthew 9:9-13, for example).
 His response was “It is not the healthy who need a doctor, but the sick...
 For I have not come to call the righteous, but sinners.”